-- Small businesses account for 99.7% of all businesses in the U.S.A.
+- Small businesses account for 44% of US economic activity.

 General Small Business Stats

-In Australia, any business that has fewer than 15 employees is considered a small business under the Fair Work Act.
-In the European Union it’s under 50, and in America it’s under 500.
+In Australia, any business that has fewer than 20 employees is considered a small business, according to the Australian Bureau of Statistics.
+In the European Union, it’s under 50, and in America it’s under 500.
 The numbers vary across the world, but the definition is the same—it’s any business with fewer employees and revenue than the average corporation.

 According to the US Census Bureau, in 2017, small businesses employed 47.5% of the entire country’s workforce.
 That number keeps rising by the day.
 Given that it can take as few as six days to file the paperwork and open up your own company in America, it’s no wonder people are eager to jump at the opportunity.
 If you’re thinking of starting your own venture, bear in mind that you’ll be facing stiff competition from all sides.

-3) Small businesses account for 99.7% of all businesses in the U.S.A.
+Small businesses account for 99.9% of all firms in the US.